-The place of origin of the Gossypium genus is thought to be Africa, based on genetic diversity of African/Arabian species.
-The primary centres of diversity for the genus are west-central and southern Mexico (18 species), north-east Africa and Arabia (14 species) and Australia (17 species).
-The genus Gossypium is thought to have separated from Kokia and Gossypioides, the most closely related genera in the Gossypieae, approximately 12.5 million years ago in the Miocene period (Seelanan et al. 1997; Wendel & Albert 1992) or slightly more recently in the Pliocene (Cronn et al. 2002).
-Based on molecular evidence such as DNA sequence data, allotetraploid cotton species (AD genomes) are the result of hybridisation between A-genome and D-genome species in mid-Pleistocene,1-2 million years ago (Figure 1).
-This event occured when Old World's A-genome species crossed the Atlantic and hybridised with American D-genome species followed by genome duplication (Wendel & Grover 2015).
-This period was characterised by fluctuating sea levels due to glaciation, and the coastal distribution of the allelotetraploids may have enabled them to exploit the disturbed littoral areas (Fryxell 1979b).
+As mentioned in Section 1, the place of origin of the Gossypium genus is thought to be Africa, based on genetic diversity of African/Arabian species.
+Gossypium species have been demonstrated to constitute a single natural lineage, despite their vast global distribution and apparent morphological differences (Wendel et al., 2009).
+The primary centres of diversity for the genus are West-central and Southern Mexico (18 species), North-east Africa and Arabia (14 species) and the Kimberley region of Australia (17 species).
+The genus Gossypium is thought to have separated from Kokia and Gossypioides, the most closely related genera in the Gossypieae, approximately 12.5 million years ago in the Miocene period (Wendel and Albert, 1992; Seelanan et al., 1997) or slightly more recently in the Pliocene (Cronn et al., 2002).
+Based on molecular evidence such as DNA sequence data, allotetraploid cotton species (AD genomes) are the result of hybridisation between A-genome and D-genome species in mid-Pleistocene, 1-2 million years ago (Figure 1).
+This event occurred when Old World's A-genome species crossed the Atlantic and hybridised with American D-genome species followed by genome duplication (Wendel and Grover, 2015).
+This period was characterised by fluctuating sea levels due to glaciation, and the coastal distribution of the allotetraploids may have enabled them to exploit the disturbed littoral areas (Fryxell, 1979b).

-Archaeological records indicate that Gossypium fibre has been used since 6000 BC.
-A Gossypium thread, used to string copper beads, from Mehrgarh in Pakistan has been dated at 6th millennium BC (Moulherat et al. 2002).
+Archaeological records indicate that Gossypium fibre has been used since 6000 BCE.
+A Gossypium thread, used to string copper beads, from Mehrgarh in Pakistan has been dated at 6th millennium BCE (Moulherat et al., 2002).
 It is unknown whether this is from a domesticated cotton species, but it suggests that cotton fibre was known and used at that time.
-Cotton was probably used as wadding, packing or for dressing wounds prior to being used for spinning into yarn (Smith 1995).
-Gossypium remains, in the form of cloth, string, assorted bits of fibre and boll fragments were found in different layers of deposits in caves in Techuacan Valley in Mexico (Smith, Jr. & MacNeish 1964).
-These have been identified as being from tetraploid Gossypium, with the earliest bolls dating from approximately 5800 BC.
+Cotton was probably used as wadding, packing, or for dressing wounds prior to being used for spinning into yarn (Smith, 1995).
+Gossypium remains, in the form of cloth, string, assorted bits of fibre and boll fragments were found in different layers of deposits in caves in Tehuacán Valley in Mexico (Smith and MacNeish, 1964).
+These have been identified as being from tetraploid Gossypium, with the earliest bolls dating from approximately 5800 BCE.
 Archaeological remains of scraps of fabrics and cords, unprocessed fibres formed into plugs and cotton boll segments from a site in Peru are thought to be the earliest forms of domesticated G. barbadense.
-The finds show a continuum of increasing seed size and fibre diameter from the earlier (2500 BC) to later (1000 BC) levels (Stephens & Moseley 1973).
+The finds show a continuum of increasing seed size and fibre diameter from the earlier (2500 BCE) to later (1000 BCE) levels (Stephens and Moseley, 1973).